sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 Here are some clarification: 1.
 "Note (in the case of products as above" may mean $(a_ka_{k-1})(a_{k-1}a_{k-2})\cdots (a_2a_1)$ can be written as $(a_2a_1)(a_3 a_2)\cdots (a_{k-1}a_{k-2})(a_ka_{k-1})$.
 This is shown in https://en.wikipedia.org/wiki/Cyclic_permutation#Properties and https://math.stackexchange.com/a/3420633/1059606 (Notice we should execute the right factor first as wikipedia says).
 2. "does not use any transposition *more than once*" is due to permutation is decomposed into one or more *disjoint* cycles.

 More specifically, this answer shows the example of $\{a^ib^jc^k \mid i> j\}$ where $i,j,k\geq 0$ are trivially met since we normally *won't remove* symbols in the construction process.
 The $i<j,i\neq k$ cases are similar.
 Then we can use $S_1 \vert S_2$ to unionize them which solves the OP's problem as Ryan Dougherty's comment says.

+My account has "Your account is suspended and is not permitted to perform this action.".
+This seems to happen when I modify my list.
+I didn't post any not allowed posts and comments.

+I haven't done anything violent on X and harmful for others.
+Could you unsuspend my account as soon as possible?
+Thanks in advance.

+unknown
 # outline
 much of chapter 2,5,6 have been learned before.
 - By [this](https://www.reddit.com/r/learnmath/comments/s4hunt/how_long_does_it_take_for_average_person_to_learn/)